scikit-hep/pyhf/docs/talks.rst

     The HistFactory p.d.f. template `[CERN-OPEN-2012-016]
     <https://cds.cern.ch/record/1456844>`_ is per-se independent of its
-    implementation in ROOT and it is useful to be able to run statistical analysis outside of the ROOT, RooFit, RooStats framework pyhf is a pure-python implementation of that statistical model for multi-bin histogram-based analysis and its interval estimation is based on the asymptotic formulas of "Asymptotic formulae for likelihood-based tests of
+    implementation in ROOT and it is useful to be able to run statistical analysis outside of the ROOT, RooFit, RooStats framework. pyhf is a pure-python implementation of that statistical model for multi-bin histogram-based analysis and its interval estimation is based on the asymptotic formulas of "Asymptotic formulae for likelihood-based tests of